olorin/tesser.org/doc/posts/2015-03-21-openbci-pluggable-power-supplies.md

 I've been playing around with the eight-channel [OpenBCI](http://openbci.com/) 32-bit EEG board and I'm quite pleased with it - it's flexible, hackable and even fairly portable.
-The few[^third-gripe] minor gripes I had proved to be quite easy to work around.
+The few[^gripe] minor gripes I had proved to be quite easy to work around.

 The board needs a 6v DC power supply, provided by the included AA battery pack.
 It works fine (one set of batteries will probably last